aws-samples/amazon-sagemaker-aws-greengrass-custom-object-detection-model/greengrass/README.md

 $ sudo pip2 install opencv-python
 ```

-The reason we use sudo here is because IoT Greengrass runs under `ggc_user`.
+> Note 1: The reason we use sudo here is because IoT Greengrass runs under `ggc_user`.
 Regular pip install will install it under your OS user, which `ggc_user` won’t have access to.
 Alternatively you could install the packages somewhere else as long as `ggc_user` can access that directory.
+>
+> Note 2: The reason we use pip2 here is because we use `greengo` in this blog to set up Greengrass, which only supports python2 at the moment.